djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 There's a lot more here about different ways of knowing and how it involves knowing how "to be".
 There's an argument to explore here about how inherently most ed designers do not see themselves as technical people.
 The habitus they work within (more heavyweight IT) is not conducive to the type of activity required to break the iron triangle

+> Once again, consider the LMS, which offers a very limited palette: most of the important design decisions have already been made by the developers, and these decisions tend to embody particular pedagogies—specifically, those that are readily quantified—and to support and replicate existing hierarchies of knowledge and power within the institution.
+In short, by the time they come to us, these technologies are far from neutral (Rose, 2017, pp 375)

 ### Conceptual Framework

 Fawns (2022) - entangled pedagogy.
 Dron (2022)

 #### Relational view or Relational approach

+Hannon (2014, p.
+73)
+> Orlikowski and Scott described this inherent inseparability of the social and material as a relational ontology such that “people and things only exist in relation to each other” (p.
+456).
+Indeed, Law (2009) proposes that “nothing has reality or form outside the enactment of those relations” (p.
+141).
+The notion of objects as actors draws on these sociomaterial perspectives, in particular ANT (Latour, 1987, 2005; Law, 2004), in recognising the role of nonhuman participants in the configurations of everyday life

 Bygstad (2017, p.
 183) in talking about generativity writes
 > This calls for a relational approach to the object of study; it is neither the specific attributes of the technology nor the attributes of people and organisations we wish to understand, but the emerging relationships between them.
 It is clear from this that generativity is an emergent phenomenon (Elder-Vass, 2007); it is not an attribute of an object (such as technology), but rather the potential outcome of the interaction of different entities.
 That is, the outcome is dependent on, but not reducible to the entities